Gibberlings3/transitions/transitions/readme.transitions.english.txt

 	* - Update Inn rumors
 	* - Polish how the NPCs flee the Iron Throne HQ
 * Have a conversation between Caelar and PC prior to first attack where she asks for his/her help with her cause to have Caelar's surprise at the PC's reluctance to help her seem a bit more reasonable.
+* Put in a regular travel region entrance to the Korlasz crypt to be accessable only during the quest
 * Add better Korlasz loot to stores if quest is skipped
 * Add a romance with Duke Eltan
 * Add a house across from the Flaming Fist HQ for Eltan to offer as a reward